Responding to the third lockdown

 - running costs and utility bills for projects located outside of our priority areas (IMD 1-5)

-- construction/refurbishment projects where building regulations approval or planning permission has not yet been obtained
+- construction/refurbishment projects where building regulations approval or planning permission hasn't yet been obtained

 - replacement of equipment

 - existing coaching and other staffing costs

-- other than running costs for IMD areas 1-3, we cannot fund projects taking place or incurring costs before the date of a potential award offer letter – this includes any form of deposits and costs associated in submitting the application
+- other than running costs for IMD areas 1-5, we can't fund projects taking place or incurring costs before the date of a potential award offer letter – this includes any form of deposits and costs associated in submitting the application

 - projects not ready to begin within six weeks from national and/or local restrictions being lifted